aws/aws-fpga/FAQs.md

 Neither: AWS Marketplace customers that pick up an AMI with one our more AFIs associated with it will not see any source code nor bitstream.
 Marketplace customers actually have permission to use the AFI but not permission to see its code.
 The only reference to the AFI is through its unique AFI ID.
 The AMI would call `fpga-local-load-image` with the correct AFI ID for that Marketplace offering, which will result in **AWS loading the AFI into the FPGA** in sideband and without sending the AFI code through the customer's instance.
 No FPGA internal design code is exposed.

-##F1 Instance and Tools
+##Instance
 **Q: What OS can run on the F1 instance?**

-Amazon Linux and CentOS 7 are supported and tested on AWS EC2 F1 instance.
+Amazon Linux 2016.09 and CentOS 7.3 are supported and tested on AWS EC2 F1 instance.
 Developers can utilize the source code in the SDK directory to compile other variants of Linux for use on F1.
 Windows is not supported on F1.